fonzk/holberton-system_engineering-devops/0x00-shell_basics/README.md

 # Shell basics

-A README.md file, at the root of the folder of this project, describing what each script is doing
+This project have a lot of script i am explain what each script is doing

+### scripts explain

+every scripts is explain here:

+- **[ 0-current_working_directory ]( "./0-current_working_directory") script**: prints the absolute path name of the current working directory